cole007/mudstone/README.md

 https://github.com/vigetlabs/gulp-starter/tree/blendid

+###Setup
+All of the file paths are defined in `gulp/path.*.*.json`  The CMS and Production version are merged into the dev one when in cms/production mode
+You can run any gulp task with --cms or --production (or both) to compile the various environment versions.

 ###Workflow

 To begin development run `npm start`, this will rebuild all of the assets, start browsersync and watch all of the assets for changes.
 The css and javascript is unminified during development.
 Before deploying code to a production environment run `npm run build` to compress scss/js and remove any source maps.